aather/abyss/README.md

 [NOTE:This is a wrapper script that starts system monitoring agents to collect system and low level IO latency and per connection tcp metrics.
 Metrics are collected at 5 second (default) interval and pushed to graphite server on the network]

-Wait for few minutes to have sufficient metrics collected and then enter URL to display graphs:
+Wait for few minutes to have sufficient metrics collected and then enter URL in browser to display graphs:

 **http://hostname:7410/**